Best & Worst Community Colleges

 - Share of Former Students Earning Above the Average Earnings of a High School Graduate: Full Weight (~6.67 Points)

-Note: This metric measures the percentage of former students earning more than $25,000, or about the average earnings of a high school graduate aged 25 to 34, six years after they first enrolled.
+Note: This metric measures the share of former students earning more than $25,000, or about the average earnings of a high school graduate aged 25 to 34 years, six years after they first enrolled.

-Sources: Data used to create this ranking were collected from the National Center for Education Statistics, US News, U.S. Department of Education, Council for Community & Economic Research and College Measures.
+Sources: Data used to create this ranking were collected from the National Center for Education Statistics, CNBC, U.S. Department of Education, Council for Community & Economic Research and College Measures.

 Was this article helpful?